Château de Coppet, a palace associated with Neckar and Mme de Staël, is the top sight in this pretty Lake Geneva port village just north of Genève.

 Coppet is a small village on the shores of Lake Geneva just to the north of Geneva.
 The village is mostly visited to see its eighteenth-century chateau with its splendidly preserved original interior.
 The rest of the small village is pretty and worth strolling through but without any major sights.
 Transportation to Coppet is easy by car, train, or boat making it a pleasant half-day trip excursion destination from Geneva or Lausanne.

-Chateau de Coppet – Eighteenth-Century Palace on Lake Geneva
+Chateau de Coppet – Historic Palace on Lake Geneva

 The Palace of Coppet is more closely remembered as the seat of Neckar’s daughter, Madame de Staël.
-She was banished from France by Napoleon and turned the Chateau de Coppet into a Salon of Europe, frequented by intellectuals and notables from the time.
-Many rooms of the Chateau de Coppet have been preserved as they were in time of Mme de Staël with original furniture and art.
+She was banished from France by Napoleon and turned the Chateau de Coppet into a Salon of Europe, frequented by intellectuals and notables.
+Many rooms of the Chateau de Coppet have been preserved as they were in the time of Mme de Staël with original furniture and art.

 Although now cut off by a road from the tree-lined avenue planted in 1825, the most impressive approach to Chateau de Coppet is still walking in the shade of these trees.
 The avenue leads from the southwestern entrance to Coppet on Route Suisse to the entrance of the palace with lovely views of the lake and old town.
 Although still in private hands, the avenue is freely accessible at all times to the general public and a pleasant stroll.